Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Persistence in the CTPAVD branching process

 \subsection{The oldest alive individual}

 In this sub-section we study the quantity $O_t^\cont$; the birth-time of the oldest alive individual in $\bp(t)$ conditionally on survival.
-To this end, we first obtain precise asymptotic distributional properties of the lifetime $L=S_{D+1}$ of individuals in the branching process, to then prove when the oldest individual alive at time $t$ is born.
+To this end, we first obtain precise asymptotic distributional properties of the lifetime $L=S_{D+1}$ of individuals in the branching process, to then prove an asymptotic expansion for $O_t^\cont$ as $t\to\infty$.